TeselaGen/openVectorEditor/README.md

 IMPORTANT!
-First make sure you make an issue for whatever it is you'd like to see changed! fork your own branch of openVectorEditor from https://github.com/TeselaGen/openVectorEditor cd openVectorEditor yarn
+First make sure you make an issue for whatever it is you'd like to see changed! fork your own branch of openVectorEditor from https://github.com/TeselaGen/openVectorEditor cd openVectorEditor pnpm
-(cd addons/AutoAnnotate; yarn);
+(cd addons/AutoAnnotate; pnpm);
-yarn start
+pnpm start
-navigate to http://localhost:3344/ once the demo app has built modify the openVectorEditor code base to fix/build whatever it is you're trying to do set up a demo for your fix/feature if applicable in demo/src/EditorDemo/index.js set up a cypress test for your fix/feature if applicable you can run the cypress dev tool by running `yarn c` and see your tests you can view existing cypress tests in the cypress/integration folder you can either add your test to an existing cypress file or make a new test file
+navigate to http://localhost:3344/ once the demo app has built modify the openVectorEditor code base to fix/build whatever it is you're trying to do set up a demo for your fix/feature if applicable in demo/src/EditorDemo/index.js set up a cypress test for your fix/feature if applicable you can run the cypress dev tool by running `pnpm c` and see your tests you can view existing cypress tests in the cypress/integration folder you can either add your test to an existing cypress file or make a new test file